audiolabs/APSRR-2016/Ssenyonga-Huang12/report.md

 ### Download Dataset and preprocess data

-Download the data set into the working folder.

-Run extract_mixtures.m to create mono mixtures of all songs in the data set with different SNR levels.

-Execution time: This takes no more than 2 hours
+Execute download.sh.

 ### Process results

 Run rpca_mask_script.m (assuming all included code and dataset are downloaded).

-Execution time: This took me no less than 3 days (for the whole dataset) and roughly 30 minutes (for 10 files), so might need some code optimisation.
+Execution time: This takes a long time, so it might need some code optimisation or use of the parallel computing toolbox.

 ### Evaluation